 Self-Check Questions

-A circuit has three resistors: two in parallel, and that combination in series with a third.
+A circuit has two resistors in parallel, and that combination in series with a third resistor.
 If you want to maximize current through the third resistor, should you increase or decrease the parallel resistors' values?
 Why?

-Which two techniques—Thévenin's theorem and superposition—both require you to "deactivate" sources at some point?
-Explain how the deactivation differs between them.
+Both Thรฉvenin's theorem and superposition require you to "deactivate" sources at some point.
+How does the purpose and procedure of deactivation differ between the two techniques?

-An LR circuit with L=2 H and R=100 Ω is connected to a battery.
+An LR circuit with L=2ย H and R=100ย ฮฉ is connected to a battery.
 After how many time constants will the current reach approximately 95% of its final value?
+(Hint: eโ3โ0.05.)

-Compare and contrast how a capacitor and an inductor behave at t=0 when a switch closes in a DC circuit.
-What does each component "look like" to the rest of the circuit?
+Compare how a capacitor and an inductor behave at t=0 when a switch closes in a DC circuit.
+What does each component "look like" to the rest of the circuit, assuming zero initial energy in each?

-You're given a complex circuit with a bridge configuration (five resistors, none simply in series or parallel).
-Which analysis technique must you use before you can apply series/parallel reduction, and why do standard methods fail here?
+You're given a bridge circuit with five resistors, none simply in series or parallel.
+Which transformation must you apply before series/parallel reduction works, and why do standard methods fail here?